flavorstudios/website/README-ADMIN.md

 ### Legacy env-based login

-The old environment-variable password flow is still available under the “Use legacy admin password (env-based)” disclosure on the login page.
-It relies on `ADMIN_PASSWORD_HASH` and `ADMIN_JWT_SECRET` and should only be used as a fallback while migrating existing operators.
+The old environment-variable password flow is still available behind a feature flag.
+To surface the toggle in the UI you must set both `NEXT_PUBLIC_ENABLE_LEGACY_ADMIN_LOGIN=true` and `ADMIN_BYPASS=true`.
+The server endpoint also returns 403 when `ADMIN_BYPASS` is not explicitly enabled, preventing accidental use in production.

+> **Recommendation:** keep both flags `false` in production and rotate the bcrypt hash out of the environment once all admins have been moved to Firebase authentication.

 ## Email verification & signup hardening